inodinwetrust10/godex/README.md

    - Create a project in Google Cloud Console
    - Enable Google Drive API
    - Create credentials (OAuth 2.0 Client ID (Desktop app))
-   - Download the client configuration file and rename it credentials.json and place it in ~/.config/gophile
+   - Download the client configuration file and rename it credentials.json and place it in ~/.config/godex

 2. First-time configuration:
    - Run any backup command
    - Follow the authentication flow in your browser
-   - Grant necessary permissions to GoPhile
+   - Grant necessary permissions to godex
    - It will show cannot connect to the browser
    - Copy the the url -- http://localhost/?state=state-token&code=4/0IudJceGNktoKZlk-0K-\_X_aCsib7868786pJzH71tR-mjyYEJy\_\_MFw&scope=https://www.googleapis.com/auth/drive.file
    - Copy the code in between &code=xxxxxxxxxxxx&scope the xxxx will be your code